Irozaih/trillo/README.md

-# Trillo - A Flexbox Project
+# Trillo: A Flexbox Project

 This is the second project from the [Jonas Schmedtmann's Advanced CSS and Sass course.](https://www.udemy.com/advanced-css-and-sass/ "Udemy | Advanced CSS and Sass: Flexbox, Grid, Animations and More!")
 Main goal of this project was to build a responsive landing page by using the **Flexbox CSS layout method**.